griffindavis02/eth-bit-flip/README.md

 ```

 This should add the required functions to your source code and include the
 configuration CLI for your use.
-You can then run the make commands seen on the
+You can then run the `make` commands seen on the
 go-ethereum GitHub page to build the tools.

-[//]: # 'Add a section for example injections into the go-ethereum source code so people can implement their own calls to it'
+[//]: # "Add a section for example injections into the go-ethereum source code so people can implement their own calls to it"

 ## License